davideicardi/tech-radar-example/README.md

 moved: 0                            # 0=not moved (default), 1=moved up, -1=moved down, optional
 categories: [database]              # list of categories, optional
 testimonials: [project1]            # list of testimonials, optional
+stack: [web]                        # list of stack in which this technology is used, optional
+version: 1.0                        # version, optional
 ---

 some description